xddxdd/blog/source/_posts/en/article/modify-website/serve-dn42-whois-with-nginx.lantian/index.md

 - `mntner`: Information of network maintainers.
 - `organisation`: Information of organizations.
 For example, there's a professor participating in DN42, who asks his students to peer in DN42 as networking practices.
 He can form an organization with his students in this case.
 - `person`: Information of users.
 What's different from `mntner` it that `person` is more focused on contact information.
-- `registry`: Information of registrys.
+- `registry`: Information of registries.
 A "registry", including RIPE or APNIC, manages IP and ASN.
 Information of interconnected networks is also here, for example ChaosVPN and NeoNetwork.
 - `role`: User role information for permission granting purposes.
 Rarely used in DN42.
 - `route`: **Routing** information for IPv4 blocks.
 An IP block can be split to smaller blocks for announcements.
 - `route6`: Routing information for IPv6 blocks.